Artemis Navigator VS Code Extension

 5. View the Plan Dashboard

-Once approved, Artemis generates a comprehensive task breakdown.
+Once approved, Artemis generates a comprehensive task breakdown grouped by phase if the plan requires multiple phases.

-• Task assignees: Tasks assigned to either User (👤) or Agent (🤖)
+- Task assignees: Each task is marked as assigned to either the User or the Agent.

 6. Working with Individual Tasks